noi-techpark/documentation/jenkins.md

     **Note:** If you wish to choose a Git branch/tag, you have to install the `git-parameter` plugin.

-2. Setup the Jenkins job.
+2. Setup the Jenkins job, but mark it to use not "lightweight checkouts".

     **Note:** If you wish to run a specific branch/tag, you first have to reference the branch with the Jenkinsfile directly for the initial run.